 Routes explained

 SCITT (School-Centred Initial Teacher Training): this teacher training route is designed and delivered by groups of neighbouring schools and colleges.
 Most of the training is delivered in the classroom by experienced teachers.
-Many schools work in close partnerships with universities for SCITT programmes, enabling trainee teachers to gain a PGCE or PGDE alongside working towards Qualified Teacher Status (QTS).
+Many schools work in close partnerships with SCITTs to enable trainee teachers to work towards gaining Qualified Teacher Status (QTS).
 Many SCITT courses also include a PGCE qualification, but not all do.

-School Direct Salaried: this route is offered by schools, working in partnership with a SCITT or University.
-On this route your fee is paid by your employing school and you will receive a salary on the unqualified teachers’ pay scale for the duration of your training.
+QTS only – salaried ITT: this route is offered by a few schools, working in partnership with a SCITT or University.
+On this route you will receive a salary on the unqualified teachers’ pay scale .1 for the duration of your training.

 QTS: Qualified Teacher Status (QTS) is required in England and Wales to work as a teacher of children in state schools under local authority control, and in special education schools.